HNoodles/SimpleFileSystem/README.md

            - `Disk::mounted` must be false, otherwise, do nothing and return false.
       - What information must be written into the superblock?
            - According to the definition of superblock, we should construct a union `Block` and give it a `MagicNumber = MAGIC_NUMBER`, a `Blocks = disk->size()`, a `InodeBlocks` which is rounded from 10% of `Blocks` and `Inodes = InodeBlocks * INODES_PER_BLOCK`.
-           - One thing to mention is that before we set the fields in `SuperBLock`, we should first use `memset` to set all the bits in the block to 0 because the four fields in `SuperBlock` only occupy 16 bytes instead of 4096.
+           - One thing to mention is that before we set the fields in `SuperBLock`, we should first use `memset` to set all the bits in the block to 0 because the four fields in `SuperBlock` **only occupy 16 bytes instead of 4096**.
       - How would you clear all the remaining blocks?
           - To utilize the `Disk::write` function, we can use a loop from the second block to the last one to clear each of the remaining blocks one by one.
-For each block, we can write out a block filled with `0`, created using `memset` function.
+For each block, we can write a block filled with `0`, created using `memset` function.

 3. To implement `FileSystem::mount`, you will need to prepare a filesystem for use by reading the superblock and allocating the free block bitmap.